sannalda/isotv/docs/introduction.md

 # Introduction

-NanoIso is snakemake pipeline used to perform individual isoform transcription and translation analysis from Oxford Nanopore Technologies (ONT) long read RNAseq datasets.
-It also has capabilities to process raw ONTseq data.
+NanoIso is snakemake pipeline used to perform individual isoform transcription and translation analysis from RNAseq data, especially from Oxford Nanopore Technologies (ONT) long read datasets.
+It also has capabilities to process raw reads from ONTseq data.

-There are two major parts to the tool:
+There are two major components to this tool:

-* Processing - Mapping and quanitfying full length ONT reads to a *de novo* transcriptome.
+* Processing - Mapping and quantifying full length ONT reads to a *de novo* transcriptome.
-* Analysis - Individual isoform transcriptional and translational analysis.
+* Analysis - Individual isoform transcriptional and functional analysis.

 The [Tools](tools.md) summarizes the external tools used for this pipeline.